jrueb/Probestation/README.md

 ```
 yum install centos-release-scl
 ```
-to enable software collections and then run:
+to enable software collections and then run
 ```
 yum install rh-python35 git
 ```